GabrielBTonelli/Python/README.md

 These where made during my Python Bootcamp studies.

-Here I make available some programmes of general curiosities that I think may be useful on a daily basis.
+Here I make available some programmes or games of general curiosities that I think may be useful on a daily basis.

 Hopefully it will be useful.